-This historic market town of Thame is a great place to shop and a delightful area where you can enjoy good food and drink in one of the many pubs, cafes and restaurants.
+The historic market town of Thame is a great place to shop and enjoy good food and drink in one of the many pubs, cafes and restaurants.

-For information about events, places to eat, accommodation and attractions visit Thame Information Centre (Mon - Fri) in the Town Hall.
-Tel: 01844 212833 or go to www.visitsouthoxfordshire.co.uk www.thame.net www.thametowncouncil.gov.uk
+For information about events, places to eat, accommodation and attractions visit

+Thame Information Centre in the Town Hall.

+Open Mon-Fri.
+Call 01844 212833.

+www.thametowncouncil.gov.uk